-In Table 3, we explore the heterogeneous effects of the minimum wage changes by estimating Equation 1 on different types of labs.
-Columns (1) and (2) show the results for labs considered "notintensive" and "intensive" in their use of undergraduate research assistants, respectively.
-The estimated change in the use of undergrad time for the not-intensive labs is negligible and not significant, while the decrease in the usage of undergraduate labor for intensive labs is of similar magnitude to the overall effect previously estimated.
-We confirm this by also estimating the event study, Equation 1, split by not-intensive vs intensive labs and plotting the coefficients in Figure 4.
-This finding aligns with labs that heavily utilize undergrad time being more sensitive to changes in the labor cost, while labs with minimal or no usage of undergrad time largely ignoring the input price change.
+In Table 3, we examine heterogeneity in the effects of minimum wage changes by estimating Equation 1 separately for different types of labs.
+Columns (1) and (2) present results for labs categorized as "not-intensive" and "intensive" in their use of undergraduate research assistants, respectively.
+We define a lab as "intensive" if, prior to its first minimum wage change, undergraduates accounted for more than 10% of total workdays; labs below this threshold are "not-intensive".

+The estimated change in undergraduate labor usage for not-intensive labs is small and statistically insignificant.
+In contrast, intensive labs experience a substantially larger and significant reduction in undergraduate employment.
+We further confirm this pattern by re-estimating the event study specification (Equation 1) separately for intensive and not-intensive labs and plotting the resulting coefficients in Figure 4.

+These findings are consistent with the idea that labs that rely more heavily on undergraduate labor are more sensitive to changes in increases in labor costs, while labs that make minimal use of undergraduate assistants are largely unaffected by such wage increases.

 In Columns (3), (4), and (5) of Table 3, we restrict the sample to the fields of Biology, Physics & Engineering, and Psychology respectively.
 In Columns (5) and (6), we restrict the sample to labs funded by NIH and NSF respectively.
-These estimates show that biology and labs funded by NIH are more sensitive to the change in the minimum wage, while NSF sponsored labs are less so.
+These estimates show that biology and labs funded by NIH are more sensitive to the change in the minimum wage, while NSF-sponsored labs are less so.
 This could be because of differences in the way that undergrad work contributes to these labs or because of differences in funding agency policies regarding supplements and cost adjustments.

 Columns (7) and (8) restrict to labs with grants that have fewer than two years of remaining expenditures to them and those labs with grants having more than two years left.
-Both coefficients are significant statistically and negative, indicating that labs are elastic in their demand for undergraduate labor regardless of where they are in the life-cycle of their funding.
+Both coefficients are significant statistically and negative, indicating that labs are elastic in their demand for undergraduate labor regardless of where they are in the life cycle of their funding.

-Overall, the pattern of heterogeneity suggests that labs that utilize undergraduate research assistants more intensively, including biology and psychology labs, are particularly impacted by the labor cost increase.
-In addition, our results show that some funding agencies may provide more leeway for dealing with increased costs than other funders.
+Overall, the pattern of heterogeneity suggests that labs that rely more heavily on undergraduate research assistants, such biology and psychology labs, are particularly affected by increases in labor costs.
+Additionally, our results indicate that some funding agencies may offer greater flexibility in addressing these cost increases than others.